FabLabIsafjordur/stratasys/README.md

 Now your printer should appear in the list of FDM Systems.

+## Load modeling material

+The modeling material (ABS) goes in the top tray and the support material (HIPS or SR-30) goes in the bottom tray.
+Let's go through how to load modeling material into the printer.

+The printers have a self-load feature which you can access from the main menu by going into Material.
+This takes a long time.
+It's much quicker to do it manually.

+Go into Maintenance -> Machine.
+Then you need to wait while the printer calibrates itself and warms up.
+Once it's warm you get another menu.
+Go into Head.
+The head will warm up to melting temperature.
+Once the head is hot you can choose which side you want to work on.
+Choose Model material.
+Then select Forward.
+The wheel in the printhead starts turning.
+You load the filament through the little hole inside the cartridge in the top bay in the printer (the one marked with 'M').
+Then you need to push the filament into the printer, all the way up to the printhead, where it engages with the wheel and starts extruding through the tip.

+Press Stop, then choose the Support side.
+Do the same thing with the HIPS material in the bottom bay (the one marked 'S').

+## Print test part

+Go to Maintenance -> System -> Test parts and choose a test part to print.
 ## Slice an STL model

 Open the Insight software.